The Airport

 "The Airport" is the 52nd episode of the sitcom Seinfeld.
 It is the 12th episode of the fourth season and aired on November 25, 1992 on NBC.
-This episode centers on Jerry's and Elaine's differing experiences in first class and coach on the same airline flight, while George and Kramer suffer mishaps trying to pick them up at the airport.
+In this episode, Elaine suffers the indignities of flying in coach when Jerry takes a first-class seat for himself.
+Hopping between airports to pick them up, George gets sidetracked by Kramer chasing a bygone debt.